I posted about this yesterday in the Big Berserk Exhibition thread, but I think it warrants its own dedicated discussion.

 The project is said to be "rife with Miura's ideas", from the character outlines and the world view to the scenario.
 A visitor said on Twitter that the robot's form is reminiscent of Mitsuteru Yokoyama's work (Tetsujin 28-go, Giant Robo), but more elaborate.
 Finally, it seems two protagonists are involved: a girl who handles the "motion" and a boy who operates it (presumably the weapons?).

 More details are likely to emerge over time, but that's all I have for now.
-Do note that the concept art shown in the "Messages to Kentarou Miura" booklet was also produced as part of that animation planning group project.
+Do note that the concept art shown in the "Messages to Kentarou Miura" booklet is not related to this.
+It was created in 2006 for another project that was later abandoned.
 Again, we'll have more details over time as we get to translating those messages, but that will take a while.